Why Lower Numbers Mean Maximum Comfort When It Comes To Energy Efficient Windows

 Here at Open Architectural Windows and Doors, all of our products undergo rigorous testing.
 This is not only during the manufacturing process, but also carried out onsite by a licensed and certified team.
 This will ensure the ratings hold up within their environment.

-Understanding U-Factors Passive Windows
+Understanding U-Factors in Energy-Efficient Windows

 U-Factor (also known as U-Value) is another important aspect when it comes to choosing energy efficient windows and doors.
 To put it very simply, it measures how effectively a window can retain heat inside a home and reduce heat loss.
 The glass, frame, dividers, and spacers all play a part in unwanted heat loss.
 To put this in context, older, single-pane windows had a very high U-Factor, usually of about 1.
 Again, the lower the number, the more heat it retains.
 So, for example, a window with a U-Factor of 0.15 will retain heat better than one with a value of 0.4.
 A low U-Factor is essential for people living in colder climates, or in locations with harsh winters.